hyprland-community/pyprland/site/Development.md

 The most important to know are:

-- `hyprctlJSON` to get a response from an IPC query
+- `hyprctl_json` to get a response from an IPC query
 - `hyprctl` to trigger general IPC commands
 - `on_reload` to be implemented, called when the config is (re)loaded
 - `run_<command_name>` to implement a command